jlan84/sql-assignment/sprint.md

 Overview
 ===================
 In this exercise, we are going to learn the basics of SQL and gain an understanding of what an [RDBMS](http://en.wikipedia.org/wiki/Relational_database_management_system) has to offer.
+Databases are based on a very simple idea of CRUD (Create, Read, Update, Delete).
+As a data scientist, your primary role will be the Read part to do some analysis.

-We've created a fake company  — ReadyChef — with simulated data.
-The database is a simulation of a user database for a food e-commerce website where user's have different activities such as sharing, liking, and buying.
-We are going to focus on general reporting with regards to revenue, referrals, and other  basic questions you would face at a day job.
+We've created a fake company called *ReadyChef* with simulated data.
+The database is a simulation of a user database for a food e-commerce website where users have different activities such as sharing, liking, and buying of posted meals.

-* An RDBMS if you remember, is a server that stores data on disk.
-* You connect to via a client, in this case `psql`
-* You can then query that data via SQL.
-* An RDBMS first has to store data in a database.
-We've created the database already  for you.
-* First, let's get familiar with the traditional workflow of working with a database.
+We are going to focus on general reporting with regards to revenue, referrals, and other basic questions you would face on the job.

 Goals
 ======================